denten-books/plain-text/main.md

 pruning accepted knowledge the archive expands precipitously.
 Its combined weight necessarily devalues the literature of the present, creating a curious kind of a gap in contemporary material.
-A "modernist" in literary studies denotes a specialist who works on documents which are now over a century old.
+A "modernist" in literary studies denotes a specialist who works on documents which are now more than a century old.
 And most departments of literature cover only a limited range of best-sellers from the "post WWII period."
-A competent modernist can likely name dozen or so contemporaneous literary movements emerging at the turn of the twentieth century.
-Few in our field can name more than a handful at the turn of the twenty-first.[^ln12-survey]
+A competent graduate literature student can likely name dozen or so contemporaneous literary movements emerging at the turn of the twentieth century.
+Few in the field are likely to name more than a handful at the turn of the twenty-first.[^ln12-survey]

-The logic Said's eloquent defense of the aesthetic merely continues a tradition of exclusionary distinction-making, which before Said denied writers like Naguib Mahfouz and musicians like Duke Ellington a place in the curriculum.
+The logic of Said's eloquent defense of the aesthetic merely continues a tradition of exclusionary distinction-making, which, before Said, denied writers like Naguib Mahfouz and musicians like Duke Ellington a place in the curriculum.
 The logic of exclusion on aesthetic basis places the critic in the awkward role of a taste-maker, limiting research to texts that in a sense were already "blessed" by the establishment.
 Scholars working on "lesser" or "unknown" texts and writers must expand considerable energy justifying the aesthetic merits of their chosen subject.
 At stake in the binary logic of aestheticism are the very notions of "beautiful" and "quotidian" as markers of prestige--notions that encourage disciplinary infighting, tug-of-war style, by which much energy is spent in struggling to pull material from one category into the other.
 In the meantime, the shoring up of the aesthetic detracts from the larger aims of literary scholarship, reducing literature to its ornamental function, as a "neat illustration" for otherwise empirical accounts of the human condition.[^ln12-menand]

 [^ln12-menand]: I am echoing Louis Menand's "the version of the humanities that would make many non-humanists most comfortable today is the version in which art